aravindmunna/hello-world-react-and-typescript-book/HelloWorld.md

 const root = document.getElementById('app');
 ```

-Then we have a line that starts with `const`.
-This is new ES6 variable declaration that says that our variable is a constant.
-This variable named root is just defining the HTML element we want to output our React component to.
+`const` is one of the new ES6 variable declaration that says that our variable is a constant or a read-only reference to a value.
+The `root` constant is just defining the HTML element we want to output our React component to.

 ---